Could Alex de Minaur be the great hope that Australian tennis has been crying out for?

 The quick and easy answer is no.

-Yes, De Minaur has improved drastically of late, taking some big scalps in the Brisbane International to kick off 2018, but he will need to continue to refine his game to compete against the best consistently.
+Yes, de Minaur has improved drastically of late, winning the Sydney International, Atlanta Open and Zhuhai Championships in 2019, but he will need to continue to refine his game to compete against the best consistently.

-While we can’t recommend a bet on De Minaur to win the Australian Open, we do think he is capable of causing some excitement in early rounds.
+While we can’t recommend a bet on Alex to win the Australian Open, we do think he is capable of causing some excitement in early rounds.
 While he’s in good form, with a home crowd willing him on, he will be dangerous.